milkbottledude/woodlands-jb_tracker/README.md

 14                    index = i
 15                    break
 ```
 In Line 1 I define a list of column names, omitting one of the seven days ('Sun') to prevent multicollinearity.
-Also included in the list are 'time of day', another independent variable, and lastly the dependent variable 'congestion_area'.
+Also included in the list are 'time of day' 🕒, another independent variable, and lastly the dependent variable 'congestion_area'.

-You have already seen Line 2 and Line 4-10, where I extract the bounding box text files and split the file names into parts.
+You have already seen Line 2 and Line 4-10, where I extract the bounding box text files 📄 and split the file names into parts.

 Before that, I make a DataFrame using the list of columns (Line 3).
-After extracting the information from the file name, I check what is the index of the day in the 'column_names' list (Line 12-13).
+After extracting the information from the file name, I check what is the index 🔢 of the day in the 'column_names' list (Line 12-13).
 I then assign the value to 'index' (Line 14) and 'break' to save time.
 If the day from the file name is 'Sun' and is not present in column_names, 'index' will remain as 'None'.

 ```
 16          total_box_area = 0